 Help with NHS Complaints is a free, independent service that helps anyone who is dissatisfied with their experience of the NHS in Dorset to make a complaint.

-From doctors, to dentists, hospitals and community services, NHS staff see us at our most vulnerable.
-We expect high quality care from friendly staff and when this doesn’t happen, it can leave us feeling anxious, let down and unhappy.
-Our team will listen to your complaint and because we are independent of other organisations, we will always ensure your voice is heard.
-The service is free and can help you make choices about how to complain.
-Our Independent Complaints Officers will support you to understand what is happening, with drafting letters or writing letters on your behalf.
+From doctors, to dentists, hospitals and community services, NHS staff see us at difficult times in our lives.
+We expect high quality care from friendly staff and when this doesn’t happen, it can be distressing and even devastating.
+It is hard to know who to complain to, what to say, or how to say it.
+Our team will listen to you, and because we are independent, we will always put your views first.

 If your care wasn’t commissioned or provided in Dorset, Bournemouth or Poole click here for the Healthwatch website to find the Independent Complaints Advocacy service in your area.